jack-butler/TrapCam/README.md

 directory clean.

 Finally, you need to install the TrapCam software using git.
-Move into $HOME, and run "git clone https://github.com/jack-butler/TrapCam" to clone the software into the TrapCam directory.
+Move into $HOME, and run "git clone -b implement_picamera https://github.com/jack-butler/TrapCam" to clone the software from the implement_picamera branch into the TrapCam directory.
 Move into the TrapCam directory ("cd TrapCam/"), and run "sudo bash installTrapCam.sh".
 This installer will copy the configs, services, and scripts to their correct locations.